ioflo/hio/ref/hier.md

 of actual behaviors implemented in code may thereby be reduced by an order of magnitude.

 3. Repeated entry and exit behaviors in substates may be moved to super states.
-The number of actual behaviors implemented in code may thereby be reduced by and order of magnitude.
+The number of actual behaviors implemented in code may thereby be reduced by an order of magnitude.

 4. Hierarchical containers of actions with an inverted priorty vis-a-vis OOP